eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 The publicly available SPICE structures originate from an external quantum-chemical dataset.
 Because public reference data and newly generated ORCA calculations may not necessarily be based on identical quantum-chemical settings, their compatibility should be examined carefully before presenting the merged model as a quantitatively validated production potential.

 For this reason, the present repository should be viewed as a documented model-development workflow and a foundation for further validation, rather than as a completed membrane force field.

----

-## Citation and Data Availability

-The SPICE dataset used in this workflow is publicly available and should be cited according to its original publication and distribution terms.

-ORCA is used for the additional quantum-chemical calculations and should be cited according to the official ORCA citation guidelines.

-MACE is used as the machine learning interatomic potential framework and should be cited according to the original MACE publications.

-Large raw datasets, ORCA output files and trained model artifacts may be omitted from the repository if file-size or licensing constraints apply.
-The repository is intended primarily to document the scripts, workflow and validation outputs required to reproduce the model-development process.